FRC930/xrp-training/gradle/wrapper/README.md

 ## Project Structure and Key Files
 There are a couple important files on the XRP to understand that translate to our FRC robot code
+### Robot.java
-1. Navigate to the `Robot.java` file (under src/main/java/frc/robot).
+- Navigate to the `Robot.java` file (under src/main/java/frc/robot).
 Skim through the code.
 What do you think this code is doing? (hint: read the comments)

 <details>
     <summary>What does Robot.java do?</summary>